What to study in Spain?

-- The QEDU (Spanish initials for 'What and Where to Study at University') is the application created by the Ministry of Education and Vocational Training with data taken from the Register of Universities, Centres and Qualifications and from the Integrated University Information System.
+- The QEDU (Spanish initials for 'What and Where to Study at University') is the application created by The Ministry of Universities and SEPIEwith data taken from the Register of Universities, Centres and Qualifications and from the Integrated University Information System.

 - Spanish universities offer a total of over 800 programmes taught fully or partially in English (English Taught Programmes).
 Go to the search tool for bachelor's degrees in English or for Master degrees in English

 Scholarships, grants, subsidies and awards

-On this site, the Ministry of Education and Vocational Training provides you with the scholarships, grants, subsidies and awards offered in the area of Education.
+On this site, The Ministry of Universities and SEPIE provides you with the scholarships, grants, subsidies and awards offered in the area of Education.
 Click on the following link.
 In addition, Spanish universities are autonomous to decide their own policy on scholarships and grants.